waptaxi/cordova-plugin-google-play-services-checker/README.md

-#Cordova Plugin Google Play Services Check
+#Cordova Plugin Google Play Services Checker
 Cordova/Ionic/Phonegap plugin for checking that the Google Play Services are installed, updated and enabled on Android device.

 #Why